faketastic/server/README.md

 Which do you think are fake?
 Go ahead and mark those that don't seem real.
 When you've made your guesses, click submit to have your responses scored.
+The *Grade* column displays a check for each correct response.
+The *Prediction Confidence* column displays the predicted probabilities from our model - the fuller the bar, the more confident we are of our prediction.
+A red bar corresponds to a fake tweet and a green corresponds to a not fake tweet.

 ![Response scoring](https://github.com/faketastic/server/blob/master/assets/after.png "Response scoring")